Integrating std::format or fmt with Wt

 I find that the default build of Wt is still C++14 (that is 7 years old!).
 If we can bump the default build to C++20 and include string::format (or fmt) library...it would be a world of good, my thought.

-RE: Integrating std::format or fmt with Wt - Added by Roel Standaert about 1 year ago
+RE: Integrating std::format or fmt with Wt - Added by Roel Standaert over 1 year ago

 Not everyone has the ability to use C++20.
 We're not too quick to move to new standards in Wt since a lot of users would then not be able to use Wt.
 Embedded toolchains especially have a tendency to lag behind a bit in compiler versions.
 We've also mostly avoided adding too many extra dependencies to Wt.